 However, over time, medical practice in Egypt began to advance rapidly and more scientific methods introduced actual medication besides religious rituals to cure illnesses.

 Egyptians made medicine with what they could find in their natural surroundings such as herbs and animal products.
-They also began to perform early forms of surgery.
+They also began to perform clever forms of surgery and dentistry.

-The earliest forms of birth control were found in Ancient Egypt as far back as 1850 BC (or, according to some sources, 1550 BCE).
+The earliest forms of birth control were found in Ancient Egypt as far back as 1850 BC (or, according to some sources, 1,550 BC).